 These headlines are pretty leading – but there is a good indication of what is going to be involved when you click through.
 These are the types of articles that, although the headline is designed to get more clicks, might actually end up being placed further up the search engine results pages, because they contain useful information that people want.

 A great headline that gets people to click through and professionally written content isn’t the end of what you’ll need in your article, of course.
 You need to bear in mind that SEO today requires you to demonstrate the reason you should be trusted – so for example, that ultimate guide to parenting a teenager will need links to professional content, and the writer should have some reason to be trusted as a parenting expert.
+If you’re looking for fantastic and effective email headline inspiration click here.

 Examples of bad clickbait headlines